casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 *Harmonic Development/ Chord progression* :  meta patterns  for how these different types of relative value difference patterns alternate depending on their absolute values (harmonic development).   (e.g. Persichetti, 1961; Pease & Pulling, 2001)

+*Rhythm*:
+(Persichetti, 1961; Miller, 1996;2000; Pease, 2004; Pease & Pulling, 2001)
+In the context of melodies ... melodic rhythm

-*Rhythm*: On/off sequences in time.
+On/off sequences in time.

 **Performance**